SELECTED

 Johnson,

-conflicts or tensions within the relationship (situational couple violence).
-As
+tensions within the relationship (situational couple violence).
+As this chapter

-this chapter shows, the nature of the control context is a major theme in the
+shows, the nature of the control context is a major theme in the IPV

-IPV literature, and although it has as yet received little attention in
+literature, and although it has as yet received little

 Johnson, Michael P.